Co-Management of Marine Mammals in Alaska

 - Draft "Consultation and Coordination Policy of the U.S. Department of Commerce" for Tribal Consultations, July 2012

-- 2004 Consolidated Appropriations (PL 108-199) (Quote on page 450): SEC.
+- 2004 Consolidated Appropriations (PL 108-199) (page 450): SEC.
 161. The Director of the Office of Management and Budget shall hereafter consult with Alaska Native corporations on the same basis as Indian tribes under Executive Order No. 13175.

 - Executive Order No. 13175, November 6, 2000: Effective statutory text (codified in notes to 25 U.S.C.A. sect.
 450): "The Director of the Office of Management and Budget and all Federal agencies shall hereafter consult with Alaska Native corporations on the same basis as Indian tribes under Executive Order No. 13175, November 6, 2000."